-Property, Plant and Equipment and Intangibles Impairment
+Property, Plant and Equipment and Definite-lived Intangibles Impairment

-Property, plant and equipment and intangibles are evaluated for impairment whenever indicators of impairment exist.
+Property, plant and equipment and definite-lived intangibles are evaluated for impairment whenever indicators of impairment exist.
+An indicator exists when events or conditions indicate that it is more likely than not that the future cash flows associated with an asset group will be insufficient to recover the carrying value.
 Accounting standards require that if an impairment indicator is present, we must assess whether the carrying amount of the asset is unrecoverable by estimating the sum of the future cash flows expected to result from the asset, undiscounted and without interest charges.
-We derive the required undiscounted cash flow estimates from our historical experience and our internal business plans.
-If the carrying amount is more than the recoverable amount, an impairment charge must be recognized based on the fair value of the asset.
+We derive the required undiscounted cash flow estimates, including salvage values (when applicable), from our historical experience and our internal business plans, which requires judgment.
 We use quoted market prices when available and our internal cash flow estimates discounted at an appropriate interest rate to determine fair value, as appropriate.
+If the carrying amount is more than the estimated recoverable amount, an impairment charge must be recognized based on the fair value of the asset.

-Since late 2018, we have been in the process of decommissioning certain of the gathering pipelines on the Gathering Assets.
-The decommissioning entailed taking certain pipelines out of service in an effort to improve the safety and integrity of the Gathering Assets.
+In late 2018, we began the process of decommissioning certain common carrier pipelines on the El Dorado Gathering System.
+The decommissioning entailed taking certain pipelines out of service in an effort to improve the safety and integrity of the El Dorado Gathering System.
 The project was completed in August 2019.
-The pipelines that were decommissioned remained physically in place, and the decommissioning has not had a material effect on the financial statements.
+The pipelines that were decommissioned remained physically in place, and the decommissioning did not have a material effect on our financial results.
 We performed an impairment analysis of our rights-of-ways ("ROWs") associated with the decommissioning project.
 As a result of the analysis, we determined that certain of the ROWs were impaired.
-This impairment, however, did not have a material effect on our financial results.
+This impairment, however, did not have a material effect on our 2019 financial results.